 We often receive complaints from consumers who want help getting their money back.
-Even if we believe a law that we administer has been breached, we generally will not be able to recover money for you.
+Even if we believe a company or person has breached a law we administer, we generally will not be able to recover money for you.
 Often you will need to get your own professional advice in this regard.